teslamotors/light-show/README.md

 - On Model 3 built before October 2020: left tail, right tail, and license plate lights operate together.
 They will activate during ```(Left tail || Right tail)``` requests from xLights - note that the license plate lights xLights channel will have no effect on these vehicles.

 ## Converting old (pre-2022 holiday update) show files
 All old .fseq files are fully compatible with the new light show update.
-You only need to convert old show files if you want to edit them with the refreshed XLights configuraiton.
+You only need to convert old show files if you want to edit them with the refreshed XLights configuration.
 - Create a new folder for the converted project and copy the old audio file over.
 - Close XLights
 - Download and unzip [tesla_xlights_convert.zip](xlights/tesla_xlights_convert.zip?raw=true)